Implementing an AEM Connector

 Cloud Services Configurations

-One aspect of the connector implementation is code backing the configuration of the connector.
+One aspect of the connector implementation is the code backing the configuration of the connector.
 This code causes a card with the connector’s name to appear under Tools > Operations > Cloud Services.
 When clicked, a configuration browser pops up where the customer selects the parent folder to contain the connector configuration.
 The connector’s code should result in a form with all the properties that must be configured, ultimately storing the values in a configuration folder under /conf.
 This folder can later be selected under the Sites properties tab or the Assets properties tab.

 Context-Aware Configurations